Collection: In-Wall PoE Switches & POE-Jack® Wall Plates

 Products in this collection

 • APOEJK2-WH — Active POE-Jack® in-wall micro-switch with 1× PoE/PoE++ uplink and 4× Gigabit downlinks.
-Use wherever you would like an in-wall PoE switch / PoE wall plate instead of a 4-port desk switch.
+Use where you want an in-wall PoE switch / PoE wall plate instead of a loose desk switch and wall-wart.

 • POEJK-CPE1 — 2×2 ft dropped-ceiling consolidation point box for clean, serviceable zones that can hold multiple POE-Jack® plates and low-voltage devices.